-In the case of an intensive use near a stream, such as the proposed project, the need for an appropriately sized and functional buffer between development and the waterway becomes greater.
+In the case of an intensive use near a stream and a drainage, such as the proposed project, the need for an substantially sized and functional buffer between development and the waterway becomes greater.
 It should be noted that in order to protect riparian and other types of ESHA from significant habitat disruption, the Commission has typically required a 100-foot riparian buffer be maintained in projects that are much less intense than the development considered herein.
-Given the intensity of development proposed, it is Dr. Engel's biological opinion that the proposed 25-foot buffer is inadequate and would not serve to protect water quality, riparian habitat, and ESHA from significant degradation and disruption of habitat values.
+Given the intensity of development proposed, it is Dr. Engel's biological opinion that the proposed buffer in this case appears to be inadequate to protect water quality, riparian habitat, and ESHA from significant degradation and disruption of habitat values.
 The Commission concurs in Dr. Engel's analysis and conclusions, and Dr. Engel's memorandum is incorporated herein.
-The facility's development and operations would degrade the riparian ESHA by significantly increasing dust, emissions, noise, vibration, lighting, erosion, and the introduction of waste, debris, sediment, and other pollutants and, potentially, invasive species.
-While the proposed buffer and BMP's will provide some barrier, will help control fugitive dust, and will direct runoff away from the creek and riparian area to an extent, these measures are not sufficient to ensure maximum water quality and habitat protection, especially for such an intensive site use.
-The proposed project is a concrete/aggregate recycling facility adjacent to an impacted waterway that ultimately connects to Goleta Slough, and therefore requires additional protections to prevent adverse impacts to the creek and riparian corridor.
-A larger riparian buffer is necessary in this case in order to ensure adequate water quality and habitat protection and increase the effectiveness of pollution and sediment control measures.
+The facility's development and operations would likely degrade the riparian ESHA by significantly increasing dust, emissions, noise, vibration, lighting, erosion, and the introduction of waste, debris, sediment, and other pollutants and, potentially, invasive species.
+While the proposed buffer and BMPs will provide some barrier, will help control fugitive dust, and will direct runoff away from the creek and riparian area to an extent, these measures do not appear to be sufficient to ensure maximum water quality and habitat protection, especially for such an intensive site use.